app-rahul/sftp-azblob/README.md

 # sftp-azblob
-picks zip from sftp location to Azure Blob
+Downloads zip from sftp location
+Extract the file which is password protected uploads to Azure Blob